Deals of the day-Mergers and acquisitions

 ** Four high-profile British lawmakers have called for Rupert Murdoch’s Twenty-First Century Fox to be blocked from buying Sky, saying the mogul will be able to influence its news output despite promises to the contrary.

 ** Chinese conglomerate CEFC had already started paying for a stake in Russian oil giant Rosneft when the economic crime police took its chairman Ye Jianming away, halting the $9.1 billion deal in its tracks, according to three sources close to the matter.

-(Compiled by Karan Nagarkatti in Bengaluru)
+** Towers group Cellnex could end up being owned by Benetton’s Edizione if the Italian holding company’s infrastructure business Atlantia purchases a stake in the Spanish company, two sources close to the matter said.